milvus-io/milvus/docs/developer_guides/chap01_system_overview.md

 The requests' execution order is strictly in accordance with their issue-time order.
 We take proxy's issue time as a request's issue time.
 For a batch request, all its sub-requests share the same issue time.
 In cases there are multiple proxies, issue time from different proxies are regarded as coming from a central clock.

-Transaction is currently not supported by Milvus.
+The transaction is currently not supported by Milvus.

 A batch insert/delete is guaranteed to become visible atomically.